GO – Get Oriented

 - Renting a room in a house / apartment (private rental).

 - Sharing accommodation with friends.

 - Kijiji is the most popular website for rentals in Winnipeg.
 Other websites for rentals include Craigslist, Rentboard or Easyroomate.

 - Scams – Always view the rental space, meet the landlord and examine the contract in person before signing a lease or paying a deposit.

 - Bedbugs – These are a problem across Winnipeg (not just in low-cost housing).
 Take care when renting a place or buying used furnishings.

-- Contracts & deposits – Lease agreements are typically for 1 year, but may be month-to-month.
-There is typically a security deposit required, which should not be more than ½ month’s rent.
-Check the rules in your agreement—for example, many agreements require all adult occupants to sign the lease.
+- Contracts and deposits – Lease agreements are typically for one year, but may be month-to-month.
+There is typically a security deposit required, which should not be more than a half month’s rent.
+Check the rules in your agreement – for example, many agreements require all adult occupants to sign the lease.

-Check out these resources fro more information about renting in Manitoba:
+Check out these resources for more information about renting in Manitoba:

-- Manitoba Residential Tenancies Branch has comprehensive information for both renters & landlords.
+- Manitoba Residential Tenancies Branch has comprehensive information for both renters and landlords.